 In fact, it has been found that email marketing is the top marketing tool used by U.S. small business owners.

 But if you look deeper into the world of email marketing and how it drives profits for small businesses, you’ll be surprised to know that any business of any size can strategically use email to grow itself.
-Even small business owners can see a high return on investment with email marketing.
+Even small business owners can see a high email marketing ROI.

 However, the truth is email marketing has evolved over the years.
 Which means you simply won’t get the kind of results you want if you’re not taking a targeted and tailored approach to it.